 First prepare beef

 - In a large skillet heat 1 tablespoon oil.
 Add sliced onion, radishes & cook until tender.

 - Add in beef, break up with spatula, add in salt & spices.
 Stir constantly until browned & crumbly.

 - Add in coconut aminos.
 Lower heat & simmer for 10 minutes.

 - Turn off heat, set aside to cool.

-- Bring a pot of water to boil
+- Pre-heat oven to 400F.
+Bring a pot of water to boil.

-- Place it on sheet pan.
+- Place it on the sheet pan.
 Repeat with the remaining dough.

 - Bake at 400F for 30-35 minutes until just golden.
 You don’t want to toast them because toasted sweet potato has an overpowering bitter taste, great in fries, not in these!